AeriaVelocity/rid-cpp/README.md

 ```
 Either place `rid.exe` in `C:\Windows\System32` or place it wherever and add it to your system's PATH, then you can run `rid` straight from the command prompt.

-Like before, you can skip adding to PATH, (although it's a lot easier on Windows) but you then have to specify where `rid.exe` is.
+You can skip adding to PATH, but you then have to specify where `rid.exe` is.

 ## Questions and Concerns
-- **What'll happen if I compile the code to something else, like `main.o`?**
+- **What'll happen if I compile the code to something else, like `main`?**
   - Then you'd have to type `main` to run the program.
 - **Then why even call it `rid`?**
   - Because that was the *original* project name, as a play on words for 'dir'.